Tejaswini-1407/picksmart-dummy/README.md

 # PickSmart – Dummy E-Commerce with Razorpay

-## About the Project
+## 🛍️ About the Project

-* PickSmart is a simple full-stack e-commerce web application that allows users to:
+PickSmart is a simple full-stack e-commerce web application that allows users to:

 * Browse products
 * Add items to cart
 * Checkout using Razorpay (test mode)
 * View payment success or failure pages

-This project demonstrates payment gateway integration, cart management, and full-stack deployment.
+This project demonstrates **payment gateway integration, cart management, and full-stack deployment**.

-✨ Features
+## ✨ Features
-🛒 Add to Cart (localStorage-based)
+* 🛒 Add to Cart (localStorage-based)
-💳 Razorpay Payment Integration
+* 💳 Razorpay Payment Integration
-✅ Payment Success Page
+* ✅ Payment Success Page
-🌐 Fully Deployed on Render
+* 🌐 Fully Deployed on Render
-🎨 Clean and Responsive UI
+* 🎨 Clean and Responsive UI

 ---